coolaj86/tel-carrier-gateways/README.md

   * `sms` - lookup sms domain or email
   * `mms` - lookup mms domain or email
   * `carrier` - reverse lookup carrier from sms, mms, or company name
+  * `lookup` - return an object with sms, mms, wireless, and carrier short name

 ### sms